Burial and Cremation

 Please download information related to disinterment:

-- Advising on the international transportation of bodies between countries.
+- Advising on the international transportation (repatriation) of bodies between countries,

-- We supervise the procedure and ensure that public health is protected.
+- Supervising the procedure to ensure that public health is protected.

-If you need further information please contact the On-Call Health Protection Officer at 09 - 430 4100
+If you need further information please contact us on 09-4304100 and ask for the On-Call Health Protection Officer.

 Civil Defence Emergency Management